importshark/servermanipulator/README.md

 Any errors will instantly send you to a screen and crash.
 Dont worry!
 To fix,
 1. Use common sense (The server propbably wont run if it is nonexistent, right?)
-2. Use the wiki!
-Post errors you find and they will (hopefully) be resolved
-3. Email me at icodedthevoid@gmail.com